-Written exam Paper, 2hours - Marked out of 100 and worth 50% of GCSE award.
+Written exam Paper, 2 hours - Marked out of 100 and worth 50% of GCSE award.
 Taken at the end of Year 11 and marked externally.

 - Section A Core technical principles (20 marks).
 A mixture of multiple choice and short questions assessing general Technology knowledge. - Section B Specialist technical principles (30 marks).
-Questions based around students selected specialism, several short answer question and one extended r short answer question and one extended response to assess more in depth knowledge.
+Questions based around students selected specialism, several short answer question and one extended response to assess more in depth knowledge.